We regularly work with project managers from all walks of life, and each of them is likely to experience an emotional burnout sooner or later.

 To finish out our list, we would like to present a talk by Achenyo Idachaba, an African woman who has managed to transform the havoc of the water hyacinth into a prospering business.
 Who could imagine that this symbol of dashed hopes in Nigeria, when handled properly, could become a source of success?
 Idachaba discovered how to turn Hyacinth flower stems into ropes, which serve as adornment for many products.

-• is easy to use, integrating into MS Project, Oracle Primavera, Jira, TOPdesk and analyzing your existing data.
-(This is an example of how we can integrate the comfortable past into a renewable 21st century environment with recurring changes.)
+• Epicflow is easy to use both as an independent resource management solution and when integrated with MS Project, Oracle Primavera, Jira – this is an example of how we can integrate the comfortable past into a renewable 21st-century environment with recurring changes.

-• allows you to lead work processes as you might conduct an orchestra, creating perfect symphonic flow.
+• The tool allows you to lead work processes as you might conduct an orchestra, creating perfect symphonic flow.

-• facilitates a deep sense of trust, cooperation, and respect within your team; Epicflow ensures effort-based task distribution and gives sufficient freedom to workers choose tasks that align with your company’s priorities.
+• Epicflow facilitates a deep sense of trust, cooperation, and respect within your team; it ensures effort-based task distribution and gives sufficient freedom to workers to choose tasks that align with your company’s priorities.

-• restores your team’s focus and helps your whole team work in the same direction.
+• It restores your team’s focus and helps your whole team work in the same direction.